 Learn more about Azure DevOps from this blog at Azure DevOps Tutorial!

 Container insights can monitor the performance of workloads that are deployed in Kubernetes clusters.
-Container insights can visualize performance by collecting data from containers in Kubernetes using the Metrics API.
+Container insights can visualize performance by collecting data from containers in Azure Kubernetes using the Metrics API.
 Container logs are also collected.

 VM insights can monitor the Azure virtual machines (VM).
 The health and performance of Windows and Linux VMs are analysed and the interdependence between various processes is identified.
 VM insights can be used for performance monitoring and application independencies for VMs hosted on other clouds or on-premises.